nikodemus/foolang/README.md

 - [ ] @import <namespace>.<Name> as: <Alias> 1h
 - [ ] @export <namespace>.<Name> as: <Alias> 1h
 - [ ] Replace the old parser and support ast changes in evaluator 20h
+- [ ] Support double-newline as eof after @ for interactive input.
+1h
 - [ ] Change system class to system object 5h
 - [ ] Change ./foo to support @main 1h